 - Great for fine motor skills.

-- Stickers can be difficult to remove from the pad.
+- Stickers can be challenging to remove from the pad.

-These washable dot markers are a fun activity for children starting at 24-months-old.
-The dauber-style markers can fit comfortably in their hands and are both non-toxic and non-leaking.
+These washable dot markers are a fun activity for children 24 months old and up.
+The dauber-style markers fit comfortably in small hands and are both non-toxic and non-leaking.
 This makes for easy cleanup and less of a headache for you.

-Do they remind you of Bingo?
-They’re similar to the markers used in the game — you might find yourself borrowing these for an evening with your friends.
+Do they remind you of Bingo daubers?
+They’re similar to the markers used in the game.
+You might even find yourself borrowing these for an evening with your friends.